 Iceland, the land of fire and ice, with its clean air and stunning northern lights displays, is a popular destination for New Year's trips.
 And for good reason: Iceland's capital, Reykjavik, definitely knows how to celebrate during these long, dark nights.

-"Áramótaskaupið" (or "the New Year's comedy") is an annual Icelandic television comedy special and is an important part of Icelandic New Year's celebration for many.
-It focuses on the recent year from a satirical standpoint and shows little mercy toward its victims, especially politicians, artists, prominent businesspeople, and activists.
+Áramótaskaupið (or the New Year's comedy) is an annual Icelandic television comedy special and is an important part of the Icelandic New Year's celebration for many.
+It focuses on the recent year from a satirical standpoint and shows little mercy toward its victims, especially politicians, artists, prominent business people, and activists.

 Later, locals meet in Reykjavik's small downtown area for a party.
 After all, Reykjavik's nightlife is famous.
 On this last day of the year in Reykjavik, there is one unspoken rule: The colder the temperatures, the hotter the nightlife.